-DT Themes Tier 2 Key Vocabulary textiles function devise sew pattern pieces mark out needle Types of cloth or fabric.
+DT Themes chnology Kno wl er 2 eage organis Key Voc - textiles function devise sew pattern pieces mark out needle Types of cloth or fabric.
 The purpose or role that an object or person fulfils.
 To invent or think out.
 To join pieces of fabric with stitches.
 Templates used in sewing.
 Transferring a pattern to a workpiece.
 A thin instrument with a hole at one end for thread and a sharp point at the other.
 Our clothes are made from different textiles .
 The function of a hairdryer is to dry hair quickly.
 When devising a plan, we need to think through each step carefully.
 We will sew our pieces of fabric together.
 We will create pattern pieces out of paper.
 We will use our pattern pieces to m ark out our designs onto the fabric.
-A needle is used for sewing cloth.
 Products can be made from one textile or a range of different textiles .
 The function of a microwave is to heat up food.
 We will devise a plan to make our bags.
 Our clothes are sewn together.
 Our pattern pieces will be pinned to fabric, drawn around and then cut out.
 We will mark out our patterns using chalk.
 We will use a needle to sew our fabric together.
 We will use textiles to make our bags.
 The functions of a bag is to hold, carry and protect its contents.
 The umbrella was devised to fold up into your pocket.
-How this connects with previous learning െ How this connects with future learning In Year 1, you used textiles to make a product.
+How this s connects with previou s learning ର How this s connects with future learning In Year 1, you used textiles to make a product.
 In Autumn 2, you designed, made and evaluated a toy vehicle In Spring 1, you designed, made and evaluated a freestanding structure.
-In Year 3, you will design, make and evaluate a gift box. design, make and In Year 6, you will design, make and evaluate a tablet case.
+In Year 3, you will design, make and evaluate a gift box.
+In Year 6, you will design make and evaluate a tablet case.